fieder/fromecoderdojo/index.md

 # Be cool, the only rule
 This is an open environment, we pledge to making participation in our community a harassment-free experience for everyone.
-It does not matter where do you come from, if you are girl or boy, rich or poor, or if you believe in god or if you practice any religion.
+It does not matter where do you come from, if you are girl or boy, rich or poor, or if you believe in god or any religion.
 We are cool

 ## Have fun with us
 We want to take you on a learning journey to explore some of the cool stuff you can build on the internet